-If an asset is “not liquid”, this means it is difficult to sell, i.e. to convert into cash.
-This may be especially true of tangible assets such as real estate or commodities like oil, rice and others.
-Remember that one of the solutions to the problem of low liquidity was the securitisation of assets.
+If an asset is “not liquid”, this means it is difficult to sell, i.e. difficult to convert into cash.
+This may be especially true for tangible assets such as real estate or commodities like oil, rice and others.
+One of the solutions to the problem of low liquidity is the securitisation of assets.

-The “securitisation” of an asset means securing in writing on paper who the asset belongs to and under which circumstances.
+The “securitisation” of an asset means securing in writing on paper who the asset belongs to and the circumstances of ownership.
 Through securitisation, securitised assets are then considered fungible investment products.
 They can now be bought, sold and traded as “securities”.
 Therefore, the securitisation of an asset makes it easier to transfer an asset from one party to another.
 As a result, securitisation basically gives an asset liquidity.
 The asset can now be converted into cash much easier.

 A word of caution: the names of individual products for securitised derivatives are often not standardised, thus investors have to make sure they analyse the sales prospectus in detail to determine specifics.